-Clinical trials did not find any sign that people using the CBD-based Epidiolex, for example, developed a dependency.
+Clinical trials did not find any signs of dependency, for example, in people using the CBD-based Epidiolex.

-Therapies that receive FDA approval will likely be safe, due to the long and rigorous process of clinical trials.
-Even then, however, it is important to read the patient information leaflet, as all drugs can have side effects.
+Therapies that receive FDA approval may well be safe, due to the long and rigorous process of clinical trials.
+Pay close attention to the patient information leaflet, however, as all drugs can have side effects.

 Lifestyle remedies for fibromyalgia

-The following lifestyle modifications may help relieve symptoms of fibromyalgia:
+The following lifestyle adjustments may help relieve symptoms of fibromyalgia:

 - Stress reduction: Meditation, progressive muscle relaxation, and breathing exercises can help reduce stress.